cetz-package/cetz/src/path-util.typ

   )
 }

-/// Create a line segment with points
+/// Creates a line segment with points
 ///
 /// - points (array): List of points
-/// -> array Segment
+/// -> segment
 #let line-segment(points) = {
   ("line",) + points
 }

-/// Create a cubic bezier segment
+/// Creates a cubic bezier segment
 ///
 /// - a (vector): Start
 /// - b (vector): End
 /// - ctrl-a (vector): Control point a
 /// - ctrl-b (vector): Control point b
-/// -> array Segment
+/// -> segment
 #let cubic-segment(a, b, ctrl-a, ctrl-b) = {
   ("cubic", a, b, ctrl-a, ctrl-b)
 }

-/// Normalize segments by connecting gaps via straight line segments
-/// and merging multiple line segments into a single one.
+/// Normalize segments by connecting gaps via straight line segments and merging multiple line segments into a single one.
 ///
-/// - segments (array): Path segments
+/// - segments (array): The path segments to normalize.
-/// -> array Normalized path segments
+/// -> array
 #let normalize(segments) = {
   let new = ()
   for s in segments {